 Biasly’s ratings derive from two sources: one from its A.I.-driven computer algorithms and the other from its analysts.
 Ratings for The National Review display a Computer bias score of Very Conservative and an Analyst bias score of Somewhat Conservative.
 The publication’s apparent praise for Republican policies and politicians, along with its noticeable disapproval of Democrats and their competing ideologies, significantly impacts the right-leaning score.

 Biasly derives Analyst ratings from an average of 15 articles.
 An analyst from liberal, moderate, and conservative backgrounds reviews each article.
 The more pieces the Biasly team assesses for a specific source, the more accurate the rating becomes.
 The ratings increase in accuracy as Biasly evaluates more articles.
-Positive views on liberal leaders and strategies, coupled with critiques of Republican ideologies and personalities, shape these ratings.
+Positive views on specific leaders and strategies and critiques of conflicting ideologies and personalities shape these ratings.
 Often, Biasly’s ratings align with results from other independent bias research entities.

 Readers like you are more likely to have a strong opinion of The National Review based on your political leaning.
 They tend to favor conservative causes and people, as represented by Biasly’s “Very Conservative” score.
 In the remainder of this article, we’ll discuss ways to identify this bias so you can separate the opinions from the facts and become a more informed citizen.